Case Studies:

 Social

 The project proposes a high degree of community participation.
 Environmental education will be encouraged in order to reduce poaching, garbage dumping and illegal fires.
-There is a component for capacity building to improve agricultural methods and encourage alternative environmental-friendly activities..
-The project supports capacity building in environmental-friendly production, improving agricultural methods, and organisational capacity.
+There is a component for capacity building to improve agricultural methods and encourage alternative environmentally-friendly activities.
+The project supports capacity building in environmentally-friendly production, improving agricultural methods, and organisational capacity.

 The Cayambe-Coca reserve is inhabited by 7,000 persons distributed in small communities, who use water for agriculture and use the plateau for extensive livestock grazing.
 The adjoining buffer area is inhabited by about 20,000 people in tenant farmer cooperatives, indigenous communities, and private landholders, many of whom are poor.
 These communities will benefit from increased income from land purchases and more support in securing land tenure.